 The University of Chicago Map Collection has particularly strong holdings of: (1) topographic maps; (2) urban maps; and (3) thematic maps.

 More than half the sheets in the Collection are topographic maps: detailed accurate maps of small areas, usually produced by government agencies.
 They depict relief features, place names, transportation infrastructure, and settlement patterns; even individual houses are included on many series.
 For the scholar, topographic maps furnish an extraordinary record of both the built and the natural environment.
 The Collection's holdings cover the entire world but at different scales for different periods and places.
-There is an original copy of the 18th century Cassini map of France, said to be the world's first national topographic map set.
 For the 19th century, there are fairly good holdings for much of Western Europe and the United States.
-Coverage was extended to large parts of Latin America, Asia, and Africa during the Collection's first decade, 1929-1939, when about a third of its topographic maps were acquired.
+Coverage was extended to large parts of Latin America, Asia, and Africa during the Collection's first decade, 1929-1939, when about a quarter of its topographic maps were acquired.
 Another substantial part of the Collection's holdings was obtained as a result of the Army Map Service's depository program, which was particularly active between 1945 and the early 1960s.
-In recent years considerable effort has been put into updating topographic map holdings.
 During the 1980s contemporary topographic sets for much of Latin America as well as for certain other parts of the Third World were purchased.
-During the 1990s, the Collection began acquiring the newly available topographic maps of the Soviet Union and Eastern Europe, as well as Soviet topographic maps of the Middle East, China, India, North Korea, Malaysia, and elsewhere.
+During the 1990s, the Collection began acquiring the newly available topographic maps of the Soviet Union and Eastern Europe, as well as Soviet topographic maps of the Middle East, China, India, and elsewhere.
 Some effort has also been made to build on existing strengths, and the Collection now has 1:50,000 topographic coverage for most of Western Europe, Southern Canada, Mexico, interior India, and elsewhere, and 1:25,000 (or 1:24,000) coverage for most of the United States, Britain, France, Germany, and a few other countries.

 Any phenomenon that is not spread uniformly over the surface of the earth is mappable.
 Maps focusing on the distribution of features of a particular sort are generally known as thematic maps.
 The Collection holds thematic maps of all types.
-Perhaps half are geology maps.
+Perhaps a third are geology maps.
 Most continents, countries, and states are covered by at least small-scale maps.
-The Collection is a depository for geology maps published by the United States Geological Survey and the major geological surveys of Canada, Australia, South Africa, and several U.S. states and Canadian provinces.
 The Crerar legacy includes hundreds of 19th-century geology and mining maps.
 These will probably have little interest for modern geophysicists but furnish an extraordinary record of the history of geological thought.
-There are also additional thematic maps focussing on almost every other imaginable subject, e.g., cultural and economic geography, climatology, property ownership, and so on.
+There are also additional thematic maps focusing on almost every other imaginable subject, e.g., cultural and economic geography, climatology, property ownership, and so on.

 The Collection has several additional areas of particular strength.
 For example, it probably has the most complete collection of Survey of India maps in North America.
 Its holdings of 18th-century maps of Germany are also quite good.
-It also maintains an excellent collection of nautical charts, including several generations of U.S. charts, a large number of British Admiralty charts, as well as contemporary or recent series from Canada, India, and Indonesia.
+It maintains an excellent collection of nautical charts, including several generations of U.S. charts, a large number of British Admiralty and Dépôt des cartes et plans de la marine charts, as well as contemporary or recent series from Canada, India, and Indonesia.
 Finally, as a depository of U.S. government maps, it has excellent coverage of national parks, forests and, other recreation areas.